-We take reasonable steps in the circumstances to ensure that the personally-identifiable information that we collect is accurate, up-to-date and complete.
-We also take reasonable steps in the circumstances to ensure that the personally-identifiable information we use or disclose is, having regard to the purpose of the use or disclosure, accurate, up-to-date, complete and relevant.
+We take reasonable steps in the circumstances to ensure that the Personal Information that we collect is accurate, up-to-date and complete.
+We also take reasonable steps in the circumstances to ensure that the Personal Information we use or disclose is, having regard to the purpose of the use or disclosure, accurate, up-to-date, complete and relevant.

 - Data Security

 We take reasonable steps to maintain the security of the Personal Information that we collect against misuse, interference and loss as well as unauthorized access, modification and disclosure, including utilizing SSL technologies and management-only access; however, no data transmission over the Internet can be guaranteed to be completely secure.
 Thus, we cannot ensure or warrant the security of any information that you transmit to us, so you do so at your own risk.
 Please note that non-encrypted communication using email is not secure.
 Thus, we cannot guarantee data security in email communication and, therefore, recommend using physical mail for confidential information.

 We shall promptly notify you of any actual or suspected personal data breach, and any Notifiable Data Breach having regard to the likelihood and severity of harm to the interests of you or the Data Subject(s) that may result.

 - Adoption, use or disclosure of government related identifiers

 SuperDataScience will not use or disclose an identifier that has been assigned to an individual by a Government Agency such as a Tax File Number, Social Security Number, or Medicare Number unless required by law.
 Personal Information on Expiry of Agreement